 What we can help with

-You can discuss anything career-related in your careers advice appointment.
+You can discuss anything career-related in your appointment.
 Below are just some of the typical topics which are covered.

 Unsure what specialty to apply for

 You may be nearing the end of your course and trying to decide which specialty career path to follow.
-While you don’t need to make this decision until the second year of your foundation training, a careers adviser can help you determine what’s most important to you and help you explore the range of possibilities open to you.
+While the earliest you need to make this decision is the second year of your foundation training, a careers adviser can help you determine what’s most important to you and help you explore the range of possibilities open to you.